Medicare at a Glance

 Medicare provides protection against the costs of many health care services, but has relatively high deductibles and cost-sharing requirements, no limit on out-of-pocket spending, and (until 2020) a coverage gap (“doughnut hole”) in the prescription drug benefit.
 Moreover, Medicare does not pay for many services needed by elderly and disabled beneficiaries, such as long-term care or dental services.

 - Most beneficiaries have some form of supplemental insurance to help with Medicare’s cost-sharing requirements and fill in the benefit gaps.
 Employer-sponsored plans provide supplemental coverage to about one in three beneficiaries.
-Over time, fewer seniors are expected to get retiree health benefits as the share of employers offering retiree health benefits to their employees has dropped from 66% in 1988 to 25% in 2012 (KFF/HRET 2012).
+Over time, fewer seniors are expected to get retiree health benefits as the share of large employers offering retiree health benefits to their employees has dropped from 66% in 1988 to 25% in 2012 (KFF/HRET 2012).